Employer of Record

 Social security is a crucial aspect of the employment landscape in the United Arab Emirates (UAE), ensuring the welfare and financial security of eligible individuals.
 Understanding the dynamics of social security is paramount for both employers and employees operating within this dynamic region.

-- GPSSA (General Pension and Social Security Authority): GPSSA is responsible for administering social security insurance across the UAE, with the exception of Abu Dhabi.
-It plays a pivotal role in providing social security benefits to eligible individuals.
+• GPSSA (General Pension and Social Security Authority): GPSSA is responsible for administering pension and social security insurance across the UAE outside the Emirate of Abu Dhabi for covered categories.

-- ADRPBF (Abu Dhabi Retirement Pension and Benefits Fund): In the emirate of Abu Dhabi, ADRPBF manages the social security contributions for UAE nationals.
-The principles and obligations regarding social security within Abu Dhabi mirror those described for the rest of the UAE.
+• ADRPBF (Abu Dhabi Retirement Pension and Benefits Fund): In the emirate of Abu Dhabi, ADRPBF manages pension and social security contributions for UAE nationals under the applicable Abu Dhabi framework.

 Payroll in UAE